Eleanor Smeal

-Eleanor Marie Smeal (née Cutri; born July 30, 1939) is a modern-day American feminist leader.
+Eleanor Marie Smeal (née Cutri; born July 30, 1939) is an American women's rights activist.
 She is the president and a cofounder of the Feminist Majority Foundation (founded in 1987) and has served as president of the National Organization for Women for three terms, in addition to her work as an activist, grassroots organizer, lobbyist, and political analyst.

 Smeal has appeared frequently on television, on shows including Crossfire, Good Morning America, Larry King Live, Nightline, and The Today Show.
 She has also appeared frequently on radio and testified before Congress.
 Smeal has organized numerous events around and given speeches on the concepts of feminism, equality, and human rights as they pertain to people in and outside of the United States.

 Early life and education

 Eleanor Smeal is of Italian ancestry, born on July 30, 1939, to Peter Anthony Cutri and Josephine E. (Agresti), in Ashtabula, Ohio.
 Her father emigrated to America from Calabria, Italy and became an insurance salesman.
+She grew up the youngest of three brothers, and was consistently assured by her mother that she was just as capable of anything that her brothers were.

 After graduating from Strong Vincent High School in 1957, Smeal attended Duke University.
 At the time, Duke was not integrated and women made up only 25% of the enrolled students.

 Smeal participated in the fight for integration at Duke and graduated Phi Beta Kappa in 1961.
 She also holds an M.A. in political science and public administration from the University of Florida.
 Since 2001, Smeal is also the publisher of Ms. magazine which is owned and published by the Feminist Majority Foundation.

 Personal life

 While attending Duke University Eleanor met Charles Smeal, an engineering student, whom she married on April 27, 1963.
 Eleanor and Charles had two children together and lived in the area of Pittsburgh, Pennsylvania.

-Smeal's interest in feminism and her awareness of feminist issues became increasingly stronger during the late 1960s.
+Smeal's interest in feminism and her awareness of feminist issues became increasingly strong during the late 1960s.
 Already confronted with a lack of day-care facilities for her young child, while also dealing with a back disability, Smeal realized there was no disability insurance for wives and mothers.
 It was this issue that pushed Smeal into researching further into feminism.
 Then in 1968, Smeal began a term lasting four years on the board of the local League of Women Voters, and then two years later, joined (along with her husband) the National Organization for Women (NOW).
+The clear inaccessibility to childcare facilities led her to start a South Hills NOW Day Nursery School where she served as administrator.
 Newspapers in the 1970s described her as the first housewife to lead the National Organization for Women.